Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

 Q: Is there no possibility to bock a doctors appoint online?
 A: Sure there are.
 There is for example this

-Q: Why have so mayn doctors no website?
+Q: Why do so many doctors have no website?
 Q: Is there a calendar standard which can be read by google, bots, etc.?

 # Usergroups